nuuuwan/news_lk3_data/README.md

 The victim Lakmini Bogamuwa (24) was an Assistant Lecturer of the Arts Faculty of the Colombo University and a resident of Wickremesinha Pura.

-She was on her way to the university to report for duty last morning when she met with the accident.
+She was on her way to the university to report for duty when she met with the accident.
 The injured was admitted immediately to a private hospital and later transferred to the National Hospital, Colombo.

 The driver of the lorry was taken into custody pending further investigations.